You'll understand your legal rights to reclaim family and community-led deathcare in your province.

 MIND & EMOTIONS:

 Practice devotional singing while 'preparing' a model.
-(An opportunity to experience 'palpable love').

-Don speaks (from his pioneering work as former Canadian Outreach Director for the North American Green Burial Council) on topics such as:
+Don speaks from his pioneering work as former Canadian Outreach Director for the North American Green Burial Council on topics such as:

 How to reduce one's carbon footprint in burial or cremation.